-Fewer than 1% of your SME (small/medium-sized business) leads turn into account holders or revenue opportunities.
+How many of your SME (small/medium-sized business) leads turn into account holders or revenue opportunities?
+Go ahead, ask your team.
+If it’s anything like industry averages, it’s about 1%.
 The article you’re reading right now exists to crush that statistic.

 B2B marketing is hard.
 You don’t have to tell us twice.
 What works for B2C falls flat in our world.

 “But small businesses are our customers in this case, so your analogy is wrong!” an eagle-eyed reader like you might say.
 “From a certain point of view,” I’d respond.

 You’re correct.
 In a sense, the drive to acquire SME customers is a B2C effort.
 However, as business entities, they operate in a B2B mindset.
 Decisions are made through a process involving multiple people.
 Typical B2C cannot focus on the different motivations at once.